 Social inclusion of carers, access to education and employment

 For informal carers who are not building up future pension rights from other professional activities, the LTC insurance guarantees entitlement to a pension for the period they provide informal care.
 The LTC insurance pays the employers and employee contributions up to the level of the minimum wage for a qualified worker.
+While this is an important instrument to support informal care, it is only available to one person.

 - The 2018 Ageing Report, Economic and Budgetary Projections for the EU Member States (2016-2070), EC, 2018